List of Student Organizations with Zoo/Wildlife/Exotics opportunities:

 The Cornell chapter of the Wildlife Disease Association is run as a subset of the Zoo and Wildlife Society.
 WDA connects students, faculty, and researchers interested in free-ranging wildlife.

-Vets In Developing Areas (VIDA)
+Veterinarians Interested in Developing Areas (VIDA)

 Tropical Biology and Conservation Graduate Student Association (TBC-GSA)